thruston/python-tabulate/README.md

 ## Setting up a Table command in Vim

-Add a line like the following to your ".vimrc" file.
+Add a line like the following to your ".vimrc" file

     :command! -nargs=* -range=% Table <line1>,<line2>!python3 ~/python-tabulate/tabulate.py <q-args>